With the divorce rate hovering around the 50 percent mark in the United

 with someone, that’s a good time to look for an experienced divorce

 counselor.
-An experienced divorce counselor helps you understand your
+A divorce counselor can help you understand your reactions

-individuals and couples to manage anger, frustration, feelings of loss,
+By teaching individuals and couples to manage anger, frustration, feelings

-and by assisting in strengthening communications and negotiation skills,
+of loss, and by assisting in strengthening communications and negotiation

-counseling can either help a couple contemplating divorce work through
+skills, counseling can either help a couple contemplating divorce work

-their problems and make their marriage work, or assist the couples who
+through their problems and make their marriage work, or assist the couples

 When looking for a divorce counselor, always choose a licensed mental health